Trump’s Hidden Powers

 - These emergency authorities have accumulated over decades.
 Fifty-eight of the statutes were first enacted more than half a century ago.
 We could find no record of usage for many of the statues — which raises the question of whether these powerful and potentially dangerous powers are even necessary.
 Indeed, more than half of the laws in the database (67 percent) appear to have never been invoked.
 At least four have been rendered facially obsolete since they were enacted.
 For instance, one statute provides powers regarding an island in the Panama Canal Zone that the United States no longer controls, and another one exempts World War II veterans from the draft.*

 - On the other hand, a few of the statutes have been used frequently, with six having been used more than 10 times.
-Most notably, the International Emergency Economic Powers Act has been invoked on an almost yearly basis since it was passed in 1977 and is cited in all but three of the emergencies ever declared under the National Emergencies Act.
+Most notably, the International Emergency Economic Powers Act has been invoked on an almost yearly basis since it was passed in 1977 and is cited in all but five of the emergencies ever declared under the National Emergencies Act.
 This level of reliance on an emergency power raises a different concern: that the actions being taken are not emergency actions at all, but the implementation of standard policy that should be bound by non-emergency law.*

 - Although the very concept of “emergency” suggests a temporary, short-term event, states of emergency last a long time, and they’re getting longer.
-Thirty-one of the 59** states of emergency declared since the National Emergencies Act was passed are still in effect today.
-The average duration of declared emergencies is 9.6 years.
-Twenty-five emergencies have lasted 10 years or longer; 13 of these were declared between 2001 and 2008.
+Thirty-four of the 62 states of emergency declared since the National Emergencies Act was passed are still in effect today.
+The average duration of declared emergencies is 9.6 years.** Twenty-five emergencies have lasted 10 years or longer; 13 of these were declared between 2001 and 2008.
 The longest-lasting emergency, Blocking Iranian Government Property, was first declared in 1979 on the heels of the hostage crisis and has been persistently renewed for 39 years.*

 - Emergency powers are being used as a pretext to deal with other problems.
 Presidents Obama and Trump invoked nonexistent economic crises to decrease or eliminate statutory pay increases for federal workers.
 (While there was arguably an economic crisis at the beginning of Obama’s administration, he continued to invoke this emergency law throughout his two terms.)
 President Trump invoked the 9/11 state of emergency in 2017 to fill a chronic shortage in Air Force pilots.